Index for Senescence:

 So, shaped by sin, he wed and sold his soul.

-Short summary (more details to come): This sonnet is a flashback, the second of the “Once Upon a Time” quartet of related pieces, where the poet's childhood is recast as a fairy tale.
+This sonnet is a flashback, the second of the “Once Upon a Time” quartet of related pieces, where the poet's childhood is recast as a fairy tale.
 This one continues the psychological analysis by linking the fallout of childhood abuse to catastrophic adult life choices.
-In a recurring topic, it focuses on how that early trauma destroyed the poet's ability to act authentically regarding his own emotional truths and desires, having learned, been trained by emotional blackmail and punishment, to betray his truths in service to the needs of others.
+In a recurring topic, it focuses on how that early trauma destroyed the poet's ability to act authentically regarding his own emotional truths and desires, having learned, been trained by emotional blackmail and punishment, to betray even his deepest truths in service to the needs and demands of others.
 The central event of this piece is his decision to marry someone he did not love, but who needed him.
 It is framed in a manner to show it was an inevitable, predictable outcome of psychological conditioning from a young age.
 In this it draws a causal line from psychic violation to spiritual treason.
+It also sets the stage of emotional and psychological dependencies that later were his contributions to the failure of the relationship with the beloved.

 Once Upon A Time, Part 3